Accelergy-Project/gem5-accelergy-connector/README.md

 - Python >= 3.6
 - PyYAML >= 1.1

+Downloading and setting up the CLI command "accelergy" is also required.
+The installation for this can be found [here](https://github.com/Accelergy-Project/accelergy).

 ## Run an example
 'python3 orchestrator.py -m example-m5out -i example_input -o example_output -c example-connector-config.yaml'